shibme/xipher/README.md

 # Xipher

-A curated collection of cryptographic primitives written purely in Go to encrypt and decrypt data locally with optional compression.
+A curated collection of cryptographic primitives written in Go to encrypt and decrypt data with optional compression.

 ### Install or Update
 ```bash